jamesplease/router-comparison/README.md

 Ember's router is the first nested router that I know of.

-UI-Router came a few months later, and shares some similarities to Ember Router, but also has a lot of differences.
+UI-Router came a few months later, and shares some similarities to Ember Router, but also has some unique features.

 React Router was inspired by Ember's router, and Stateman was inspired by UI-Router.

 StateRouter is the name of my work in progress router.
 It will likely be more similar to Ember's router than the UI-Router.

-In chart form, the influence might look something like:
+In chart form, the flow of influence might look something like:

 ```
         Ember